open-amt-cloud-toolkit/docs/docs/Reference/EA/overview.md

 5. Provide the Certificate Authority and click the checkmark.

 6. It will then list the available Certificate Templates to choose from.
 This will let you select a template specifically created for AMT.
+See [TLS Certificate Template](tlsCertTemplate.md) for additional steps.

 7. Choose how to issue the certificate.
 Typically, `SAM Account Name` is most commonly used as the `Common Name`.